IRS Form 433-A: Instructions & Purpose of this Information Statement

 Section 4: Personal Asset Information for All Individuals

-Form 433-A requires that individuals provide documentation of certain income, assets, and expenses for the three months prior to completing the form.
+Form 433-A requires that individuals provide documentation of income, assets, and expenses for the previous three months when completing the form.
 Examples of required documentation include paycheck stubs, invoices and other records for self-employed individuals, bank statement, investment account statements, loan account statements, credit card statements, bills documenting monthly living expenses, and a copy of the previous year’s income tax return.

 Sections 5 and 6: Business Information and Sole Proprietorship Information